Azure/AzureAD-App-Docs/articles/en-us/fluxxlabs/sso_configure.md

 	c.
 In the **Callback Path** textbox, type **/auth/saml/callback**.

 	d.
-In the **Assertion Consumer Service Url** textbox, paste the value of **Azure AD Single Sign-On Service URL** : %metadata:singleSignOnServiceUrl% which you have copied from the Azure portal.
+In the **Assertion Consumer Service Url(Single Sign-On URL)** textbox, paste the value of **Azure AD Single Sign-On Service URL** : %metadata:singleSignOnServiceUrl%, which you have copied from the Azure portal.

 	e.
-In the **Issuer** textbox, paste the value of **Azure AD SAML Entity ID** : %metadata:IssuerUri% which you have copied from the Azure portal.
+In the **Audience(SP Entity ID)** textbox, paste the value of **Azure AD SAML Entity ID** : %metadata:IssuerUri%, which you have copied from the Azure portal.

 	f.
-Open your **[Downloaded Azure AD Signing Certifcate (Base64 encoded)](%metadata:certificateDownloadBase64Url%)** in notepad, copy the content of it into your clipboard, and then paste it to the **IDP Cert** textbox.
+Open your **[Downloaded Azure AD Signing Certifcate (Base64 encoded)](%metadata:certificateDownloadBase64Url%)** encoded certificate in notepad, copy the content of it into your clipboard, and then paste it to the **Identity Provider Certificate** textbox.

 	g.
-From the Optional information, copy the NameIDFormat, which should appear as: `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`
+In **Name identifier Format** textbox, enter the value `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`.

 	h.
 Click **Save**.

-	> **Note:**
+	> [!NOTE]
 	> Once the content saved, the field will appear blank for security, but the value has been saved in the configuration.

 ## Quick Reference